Old dogs, war dogs, puppies or strays,

 The Owl and The Bear, a true story

-Your dog protects you, guides you.
-You get that but this true event of an ominous owl and an enraged bear demonstrates a whole other level of spirit guides you may have "sensed" at some point in your life.
+You know your dog protects you but this true hospital event of an ominous owl and an enraged bear demonstrates a level of spirit guides you may have only sensed.

 When seen in daylight, he is particularly powerful and the closer the Owl is to one’s house, the closer the relative will be that will be affected.

-This may sound strange to someone boarding a trans-Atlantic jet with a laptop in one hand and a cell phone in the other but I have personally had an experience with an Owl which was beyond logic.
+This may sound strange to someone boarding a trans-Atlantic jet with a laptop in one hand and a cell phone in the other but I have had an experience with an Owl which was beyond logic.
 From the first day I was hospitalized for "the flu" my eye was drawn to the picture window in my sixth floor room.
-Centered in that perfect frame was an ominously threatening mechanical owl mounted on the parking garage roof across the street.
+Centered in that perfect frame was a mechanical owl mounted on the parking garage roof across the street.

 I spent six weeks in the hospital and another six weeks on chest tubes at home.
 My surgeon said I defied the odds.
 I didn't tell him about the bear but I'll share it with you...

 While unconscious, I dreamed a dream so powerful that the vision was the first thing I remembered when I regained consciousness.
-Even today, it is real and it comforts me.
+18 years later it it is still real and it comforts me.
 I was lost, frightened; you’ve probably had a similar nightmare.
 Desperate, I felt that I would surely die.
 As I wandered in a dark, dangerous forest, I became overwhelmingly tired.
 When I could go no further, there was suddenly a beautiful meadow with flowers and I heard the most glorious, crystalline voice singing, of all things, Ave Maria.
-I’m not Catholic.
+I’m not religious in the conventional sense.
 Go figure.

 In my dream, there suddenly rose up a mighty bear, towering above me, just like in the movies.
 The ground trembled from his angry roar as powerful paws threatened an unseen enemy.
 As corny as it sounds, I lay there watching the terrible sight and did not cringe.
 In fact, I was strengthened because I knew he was protecting me.
 I felt small and helpless but safe in his presence.